WDI-SEA/notes/05-express/express-mocha-testing/readme.md

 Add tests to the suite:

-1. Write a test that make sure the object returned when you call show with a specific ID contains the right fields.
+1. Write a test that make sure the object returned from `/candies/1` (or any id) contains the right fields.
 2. Write a test that ensure an object is deleted from the array candies when you call delete.
 3. Write a test that ensure a property is updated when you call `PUT /candies/:id/edit`